codingcampbell/jsonstore/design.md

 No matter what operation, a `Result` object will always have a boolean `success` property.
 Any problems will be logged in an `error` property.

-Query operations will numerically index each object on `Result` itself.
-You can check the `length` property to iterate.
+Rows from query operations will be available on the Result's `data` array.